 Nelson Varas-Díaz, Daniel Nevárez Araújo, and Eliut Rivera-Segarra

 SECTION II: A SOUNDTRACK FOR A VIOLENT CONTEXT 37

 Chapter 2 Decomposición Cerebral: The Salvadoran Civil War and the Birth of Salvadoran Brutal Death Metal

 Christian M. Pack

-Chapter 4: Death Metal and its Roles in Colombia’s Armed Conflict: The Case of MASACRE
+Chapter 4 The Role of Death Metal in the Colombian Armed Conflict: The Case of the Band Masacre

 Pedro Manuel Lagos Chacón

 Chapter 5 Sounds of Exclusion and Seclusion: Peruvian Metal as a Model for Cultural Self-Segregation